 - Final Thoughts- Nest Not Cooling To Set Temperature

 Nest Not Cooling To Set Temperature Troubleshooting

-If the previous Thermostat doesn’t function, there is still a high probability the mechanism isn’t functioning properly and has to be serviced.
-You should contact the local professionals for servicing and then have them check on the problem.
+If the previous Thermostat doesn’t function, there is still a high probability the mechanism isn’t functioning correctly and has to be serviced.
+You should contact the local professionals for servicing and then check on the problem.

 What Can I Do If My Nest Thermostat Is Set To The Incorrect Temperature?

 Many customers have complained that Nest displays incorrect temperatures.
 Even those who just purchased a Nest Thermostat have reported obtaining incorrect temps.

 This is because the Thermostat was either indicating an increase or decrease in temperatures than that of the real temperature, which they observed.